maximusrex/web-project-design/schedule.md

 In Class:

 - intro to machine learning
-- Webcam image classification with MobileNet
+- image, drawing, webcam classification with MobileNet
+- Object detection

+Homework:

+- Play with ml5.js ([Check out other models here](https://learn.ml5js.org/#/)) + post an example to your homepage

 ---